eliza-commit5/NightEagle/README.md

 > Sector focus: Quantum technology, semiconductors, AI/LLM, military-industrial
 > Maintainer: _Eliza / elizacommit5_

-A standing intelligence reference on **NightEagle**, the suspected North American APT notable for being the only publicly named threat actor with **quantum technology listed as a discrete target vertical**.
+A standing intelligence reference on **NightEagle**, the suspected APT notable for being the only publicly named threat actor with **quantum technology listed as a discrete target vertical**.
 This page also catalogues the broader set of APTs that target the quantum sector under wider "high-tech IP theft" mandates, so the claim above